 - Use this appliance only for its intended purpose as described in this Owner's Manual. - This refrigerator must be properly installed in accordance with the Attention Installer Instructions before it is used.
 See grounding requirements below and on page 3. - Never unplug your refrigerator by pulling on the power cord.
 Always grip plug firmly and pull straight out from the outlet. - Repair or replace immediately all electric service cords that have become frayed or otherwise damaged.
 Do not use a cord that shows cracks or abrasion damage along its length or at either the plug or connector end. - When moving your refrigerator away from the wall, be careful not to roll over or damage the power cord. - After your refrigerator is in operation, do not touch the cold surfaces, particularly when hands are damp or wet.
 Skin may adhere to the extremely cold surfaces. - Do not place fingers or hands on the automatic icemaking mechanism while the refrigerator is plugged in.
 This will help protect you from possible injury.
-It will also prevent interference with the moving parts of the ejector mechanism, or with the heating element that releases the cubes. - Do not operate your refrigerator in the presence of explosive fumes.
+It will also prevent interference with the moving parts of the ejector mechanism, or with the heating element that releases the cubes. - Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.